-Prerequisite(s): GAM 100, CS 120, CS 120L Credit may be received for GAM 150 or GAM 152, not both.
+Prerequisite(s): GAM 100, CS 120

 This project focuses on the creation of a simple game or simulation.
 Students work together on teams of three or four members.
 All projects must be written entirely in C (C++ is not allowed) and cannot use external libraries or middleware of any kind (except those provided by the instructor).
 Topics include effective team communication, planning, documentation, debugging, source control, testing, and iterative software development techniques.